Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average distance from residents to the nearest transport stop is 157 meters.
-Across all routes, there is an average service frequency of 43 trips per day, which equates to approximately one weekly trip per individual stop.
+The service frequency is 43 trips per day across all routes, which equates to approximately one weekly trip per stop.

 Frequently Asked Questions - Transport